 You may like your child to have a mid-morning snack.
 We welcome fruit and vegetables, and would ask you not to send your child with chocolate, crisps or sweets of any kind.
 Children in the Foundation Stage and KS1 are provided with fruit every day as part of the National Fruit Scheme.
-All children may purchase a small bag of fruit each day for £1 per week, payable on a Monday, from the school kitchen.
+All children may purchase some fruit each day for £1 per week, payable on a Monday, from the school kitchen.